Ask a question

 Will this plan require Agricultural Ditch to maintain their area to reduce the rick of fire due to their lack of attending to weeds that dry and become fire hazards?
 Thsnk you.

-COnative asked about 1 month agoThanks for your interest in this project.
+COnative asked 3 months agoThanks for your interest in this project.
 We're working with the staff knowledgeable about the Ag Ditch operations to get you some information on this.

 -- The Project Team